We all know that content is king. So what exactly are the benefits of blogging?

 35 – Encourages Customer Testimonials

-Be sure to include all of your customer’s information so your audience knows it’s not about you, it’s about them.
+Be sure to include all of your customer’s information so your audience knows it’s not about you, it’s about your customer.

 36 – Guides Your Leads to Your Services